actuator

 act01

 An interesting method of making a worm drive is to use a flexible threaded rod turning against a gear.
-The gear has teeth formed by repeatedly running or pressing the threads into its surface.

 This idea was obtained from an issue of Sky & Telescope for use as a polar right ascension drive.